Adnan Abu Walid al-Sahrawi: Biography

+Death

 Al-Sahrawi was killed by French forces in the Sahel on 17 August 2021.
 After captured IS-GS members provided information on al-Sahrawi's likely hiding places, the assassination was conducted using a drone in the Dangalous Forest, located near Indelimane village in northern Mali and near the border with Niger, according to the Chief of the Defence Staff Thierry Burkhard.
 Burkhard added that al-Sahrawi was travelling on a motorcycle with another person when he was killed.
 A unit comprising 20 soldiers of the French Army's special forces was then sent to confirm the identities of those killed and found that the strike had killed ten IS-GS members.
 The announcement was delayed while Al-Sahrawi's identity was confirmed.
 French President Emmanuel Macron announced his death on 15 September.
 ISIS confirmed al-Sahrawi's death in October 2021.

 Personal life

 Al-Sahrawi was said to have married a Fulani woman, in order to better integrate with cross-border communities.